AloizioMacedo/unitstools/docs/source/usage.rst

    def main():
-      starting_time = embed_unit(30, Seconds)
+      starting_time = Seconds(30)
       starting_time_plus_one = add_one_second(starting_time)

-Alternatively, one could fix the code above as follows:
+An alternative way to write the correct code is as follows:

 .. code-block:: python